configcat/github-action-feature-flag-cleanup/README.md

-# ConfigCat Feature Flag Reference Validator with GitHub Actions
+# ConfigCat Feature Flag Cleanup with GitHub Actions

 This GitHub Action is an utility that discovers ConfigCat feature flag usages in your source code and validates them against your own ConfigCat configuration dashboard.